-f.
 Pre-Nursing

-This curriculum prepares students for admission to a B.S. in Nursing Program at Alcorn State University or an institution of choice.
+This curriculum prepares students for admission to a B.S. in Nursing Program at Alcorn State University or another institution of choice.
+Pre-requisite coursework varies from institution to institution, so students should check with their institution of choice to ensure that the appropriate coursework is completed.

 After being admitted to Alcorn State University and choosing Biology as a major, each student is required to meet with appropriate faculty advisors to discuss detailed academic/curricular requirements.

 The faculty advisor will assist the student with the chosen curriculum and/or course offerings.
 The student should follow the curriculum to successfully complete the B.S. degree.